rvcgeeks/Rvc-TCP-Station/README.md

 where --permit-shell-access flag is optional enabling any user to execute shell commands on your PC and --preset-uname sets username without stdin in commandline itself it is also optional --reconnect will make server connection automatically after 60 seconds even on exit.
-This flag must be only given if --no-stdin is given i.e. you are intending to execute a hidden client. for best results on hidden client execute it as boot process described as the following...
+This flag must be only given if --no-console is given i.e. you are intending to execute a hidden client. for best results on hidden client execute it as boot process described as the following...
  The order of flags donot matter at all .. application will understand it but specify the username after --preset-uname flag if given.